 In the more than 5,600 surgical centers in the United States, we know that there are problems.
 These surgical centers exist because there is money to be made in performing less invasive procedures away from the hospital setting.
 Not only is the cost lower for the patient (still expensive), these centers can also save money due to more lax regulations.

 One thing you do not want when you are having a surgical procedure is “lax regulations.”

 Think about the following:

 Those are just some of the common procedures performed at surgical centers.

 We get it, they do not look like they need a full hospital.

 But are these surgical centers equipped to handle a major complication, something that is a risk during any surgery?

 Unfortunately, these surgical centers are not usually equipped to handle major medical emergencies.
-There have been times when the staff of these centers have to call 911 to get a patient transported from the center to a real hospital.
+There have been times when the staff of these centers has to call 911 to get a patient transported from the center to a real hospital.

 There are more than 4,000 preventable mistakes that occur during surgery each year, and those are just the major complications like “never events” (wrong part, wrong person).
 The consequences of these surgical errors are temporary injuries (59%), permanent injuries (33%), and death (6.6%).